NVIDIA/NVFlare/README.md

 * **Python version Support**

-  Flare expand the python version support to include 3.9 and 3.10.
-We also dropped the Python 3.7 support
+  Flare expand the python version support and dropped the Python 3.7 support, FLARE 2.3.0 will support 3.8, 3.9, 3.10

 * **Flare API**